 Repainting more than 40 picnic tables at Greenfield's Riley Park (2012 Mini-MBU).

 Collecting bags of used clothing for donation to the local Goodwill store in Greenfield (2012 Eagle Academy).

 In the sixth picture, Scouts attending the 1st Central Indiana MBU in 2009 carry out welding and pipefitting tasks as part of the Plumbing merit badge class.
 The Plumbing merit badge has been offered at all four annual Central Indiana MBU programs by master plumber Rob Schindler.

 The seventh picture shows Mike Dolan, a longtime Scouter in the Crossroads of America Council, teaching Scouts in the Leatherwork merit badge class during the 2009 Central Indiana MBU.
-Mike has continued to teach not just Leatherwork, but also the Geology merit badge at every annual Central Indiana MBU to date.
+Mike has continued to teach not just Leatherwork, but also the Geology merit badge at our events when he is available.